microsoft/MSLab/Scenarios/S2D and Tiers deep dive/readme.md

 ![](/Scenarios/S2D%20and%20Tiers%20deep%20dive/Screenshots/WAC_Cert02.png)

-To import S2D clusters to Windows Admin Center, you can generate textfile like this
+To import S2D clusters to Windows Admin Center, you can generate text file like in following example

 ```PowerShell
 #Generate text file for S2D clusters import to